Insurance11 min read

 Casualty side (Domains IV-VI)

-• Commercial auto and PAP role separation
+• Commercial auto and personal auto policy (PAP) role separation

-• Workers compensation and employer liability framework
+• Workers compensation statutory benefits vs employer liability

-• Crime, bonds, and umbrella concepts
+• Crime, fidelity bonds, surety bonds, and umbrella/excess concepts

-• Liability concepts: negligence, absolute/strict/vicarious liability
+• Liability concepts: negligence, absolute/strict liability, vicarious liability

 • Casualty policy conditions and claims duties